RolandSherwin/handbrake-scheduler/README.md

 # About handbrake_jobber.sh

-A bash script to encode video files in a directory and its subdirectories.
+- A bash script to encode video files in a directory and its subdirectories using **HandBrakeCLI**.
 The output file will also have the same directory structure as the source directory.
-The files in source directory can be moved to another location or can be sent to /dev/null.
-This will prevent re-encoding the same files if you call the script on the same directory on a scheduler like rclone.
+- The files in source directory can be moved to another location or can be sent to /dev/null.
+This will prevent re-encoding the files again if the script is called on the folder twice. (ie If you schedule it with rclone etc)

 ## Change HandBrakeCLI options: